 Reader Problem: The door latch on my Whirlpool Duet washer only works intermittently.
 Sometimes it works and sometimes it doesn't, we never know when this will happen or why it happens.

 We have tried shutting the door harder and spraying the latch with WD 40 oil.

-The Spruce Repair Suggestion: As you know, if the door won't lock, the washer won't run.
+Repair Suggestion: As you know, if the door won't lock, the washer won't run.
 So, rather than adding more "stuff" that will interfere with the operation of the latch, give it a good cleaning.
 Use a cotton swab dipped in rubbing alcohol to clean the latch and any contact points.
 This will remove the lint, dirt and product build-up that may be interfering with contact.

 The lock/lock motor is easy to replace if you are handy with repairs.
 These locks have a motor - often a wax motor - that wears out with frequent use and misuse.